 You should also check the neighborhood’s crime rates.
 If there is a high rate of criminal activity in the area, this could be a deal breaker.

 Next, you should look into the public transportation system in the area.
 You can move to a neighborhood close to a train station or bus stop.
 This can also affect the value of your home.

 When buying a home, you should have a plan for home maintenance costs.
 The cost can vary from year to year and depends on the size and condition of the house.
-These expenses include lawn care, repair and replacement of appliances, and electrical and plumbing repairs.
+These expenses include lawn care, repair and replacement of appliances, hiring handyman in Cedar City (or anywhere you’re located), and electrical and plumbing repairs.

 Most experts recommend budgeting between 1 and 4 percent of the home’s value for maintenance.
 Homeowners should also have an emergency fund to cover unexpected repair costs.
-In addition to these maintenance costs, the homeowner must also pay premiums for hazard insurance.
+In addition to these maintenance costs, the homeowner must also pay premiums for hazard insurance and HVAC system.
 This protects against damages caused by natural events.

 Purchasing a new home is an expensive venture.
 During the first few years, most homeowners will experience significant repair.
-Even older homes can require additional maintenance.
-For example, an HVAC system or roof will need to be replaced.
+Even older homes can require additional maintenance such as replacing an HVAC system, roof, or furnace filters 20x25x4.
 Older home systems are more likely to break than newly-built homes.